NoBrainerORM/nobrainer.io/docs/introduction.md

 NoBrainer is an ORM for [RethinkDB](http://rethinkdb.com).
-The goal of NoBrainer is to provide a similar interface compared to ActiveRecord and Mongoid to build data models on top of RethinkDB.
+The goal of NoBrainer is to provide a similar interface compared to ActiveRecord and Mongoid to build data models on top of RethinkDB while providing precise semantics.
 Nevertheless, NoBrainer breaks a couple of established patterns to provide a consistent API.
 You may read more about these differences in the [next section](/docs/differences_from_other_orms/).

 NoBrainer is written and maintained by <a href="https://twitter.com/nviennot">Nicolas Viennot</a>.